Jump to video!

 The ultimate love child of street food and comfort food.
-If you like pho, this is very close to it but with Thai flavours!
-Well balanced flavours with lots of textures going on...topped with crispy garlic...this ain't your mama's chicken noodle soup!
-Haha, that is definitely true for my mama, although my GRANDmama would make something like this often.
-This is probably the easiest noodle soup you could make at home, especially once you've mastered the art of Thai style chicken stock from this video!
+If you like pho, this is very close to it but the Thai way!
+Well balanced flavours with lots of textures and topped with crispy garlic...this ain't your mama's chicken noodle soup!
+Well, that is definitely true for my mama, although my GRANDmama would make something like this often.

 Watch The Full Video Tutorial!